 This is the second post in Trinidad’s three-part series on top drives.

-Brent Kryzanowski, the Top Drive Superintendent for Trinidad’s Canadian fleet, started as a Motorhand with Trinidad in 1996.
+Brent Kryzanowski, General Manager, Canadian Operations and Top Drive expert for Trinidad’s Canadian fleet, started as a Motorhand with Trinidad in 1996.
 He’s seen, first hand, how the industry has been “revolutionized” by top drive technology.
 (Pun intended.)

 “Drilling with a top drive allows operators to reach areas and milestones in measured depths of horizontal wells that would not be accessible with conventional rotary drilling,” explained Kryzanowski.

 Here are five ways top drives improve efficiency and allow drilling contractors to “go boldly where they’ve never gone before.”

 Top drives, which have one or more motors and provide rotational torque and force to the drill bit, give us the power to drill deeper, longer wells.
 Here’s one of our newest examples: The top drive of Trinidad’s Rig 58 has 750 tons of static capacity and can help drill horizontal wells 7,000 to 8,000 meters in true measured depth.